HunterMott/Noteworthy/README.md

 ## Project Name

-The name of your project.
+Noteworthy

 ## Project Description

-This is a simple productivty app to help increase efficientcy and decrease time waste by allowing you to create a to do list or even take notes!
+This is a simple productivty app built with react to help increase efficientcy and decrease time waste by allowing you to create a to do list or even take notes!

 ## Wireframes